Looking for a Press Kit?

 She has worked as a computer systems specialist, science writer, biology tutor, researcher, software reviewer, radio news editor, and bassoon instructor.
 In her past life as an editor, she published Dark Planet and selected poetry and software reviews for HMS Beagle.
-She currently produces a column for Horror World on science and technology for writers and coordinates the writing workshops at the annual Context conference.
+She currently writes a column for Horror World.

 A Few Photos

 My parents dutifully tried to interest me in stereotypically girly things like dolls and clothes, but it didn't really work.
 Tea sets became bunkers for toy soldiers defending the realm against marauding Raggedy Annes.
 Hairbrushes were more likely to be used as pretend pistols and daggers than to be put to their intended use.
 I liked Barbies, but only because I could take the tall plastic boots off the dolls, put them on my fingers, and imagine that my hand was a giant stompy multilegged monster (my toy soldiers led a hard existence).